 The Faculty and Staff at the iSchool know that this is a difficult time for many of you.
 We’re here to support you.

 iSchool Library Teatimes

 Connect and catch up with your fellow students via google meetings on Mondays, from 1:30 to 3:30 central time and Thursdays from 11 to 1 PM central time.
 See your calendar invite from the Library.

 Connect with Tanya Hendricks Cobb, Student & Alumni Services Coordinator, to talk about careers, school/life balance, and resources on campus, or to just say hi!
-Open office hours happen via Google meetings on Thursdays, from 11 AM to 1 PM central time.
-Students are still welcome to schedule individual appointments on her calendar.
+Students and recent grads are welcome to schedule individual appointments on her calendar.